Create Expiring Links & QR Codes

 Do I have to select an expiry destination?

-No. If you don’t provide an expiry destination, Linkly will show a “Not found” error to anyone who visits your link after expiry.
+No. If you don't provide an expiry destination, Linkly will show a "link expired" page to anyone who visits your link after expiry.

-Can I change or remove the expiry date after I’ve created the link?
+Can I change or remove the expiry settings after I've created the link?

 Yes.
-Just edit the link after it’s been created and update the expiry time.
+Just edit the link after it's been created and update the expiry date, click limit, or destination.
 You can even re-enable an expired link this way.

 Can I create expiring links via the API?